GustavoVitorS/Interactive-Linux-Academy/README.md

 http://localhost:8000
 ```

-## GitHub Pages

-The project has no backend and no build step is required for deployment after `bundle.js` has been generated.
-Relative paths are used so it can be published from the `Linux-Drawing` repository through GitHub Pages.

 ## Performance

 The interface uses HTML, CSS and Vanilla JavaScript.
 Tux eye tracking is throttled through `requestAnimationFrame`; decorative motion uses transforms/opacity; the mind-map connectors are redrawn only when needed; and `prefers-reduced-motion` is respected.